mlund/faunus/docs/_docs/topology.md

 When giving structures using the `structure` keyword, the following policies apply:

-- A warning is issues if radii or changes differ in files and the `atomdata` section.
+- A warning is issued if radii or charges differ in files and the `atomdata` section.
 - Radii in `aam` and `pqr` files are _ignored_ and `AtomData` definitions are used.
 - Charges in `aam` and `pqr` files are _used_ while `AtomData` definitions are ignored.
 - Box dimensions in files are ignored.